ecfeed/ecfeed.csharp/README.md

 testHandle.addFeedback(True, comment: 'Passed', duration: 1000, custom)
 ```

 _status_ - The result of the test.
+This is the only required field.
+_duration_ - The optional execution time in milliseconds.
 _comment_ - The optional description of the execution.
-_duration_ - The optional execution time in milliseconds.
 _custom_ - The optional dictionary of custom key-value pairs.

 Note, that each test must return a feedback, regardless whether it has passed or failed.
-One solution to overcome this problem is to create a 'tear down' method, as in the example.
-However, it can also be done manually.
-Only the first execution of the 'addFeedback' takes effect.
-All subsequent executions are neglected.
+In each test, only the first invocation of the 'addFeedback' method takes effect.
+All subsequent invocations are neglected.

 Additionally, to the test generation method one optional argument can be added, namely 'label'.
 It provides a short description of the generated test suite.

+Generated feedback can be analyzed on the 'ecfeed.com' webpage.

 # TestProvider class API

 The library provides connectivity with the ecFeed test generation service using the 'TestProvider' class.
-It requires the model ID, the keystore location, the keystore password, and the generator service address.
+It requires the model ID, the keystore location, the keystore password, and the generator web address.

 ## Constructor

 The 'TestProvider' constructor takes one required and three optional arguments.

 - *model (required)* - The model ID.
 It is a 20 digit number (grouped by 4) that can be found in the 'My projects' page at 'ecfeed.com'.
-It can be also found in an URL of the model editor page.
+It can be also found in the URL of the model editor page.
 It's value can be changed later using the 'Model' property.
 For example:
 ```C#
 testProvider.Model = "XXXX-XXXX-XXXX-XXXX-XXXX";
 ```
-- *keyStorePath* - The path to a keystore downloaded from 'ecfeed.com' webpage ('Settings' -> 'Security').
+- *keyStorePath* - The path to the keystore downloaded from 'ecfeed.com' webpage ('Settings' -> 'Security').
 The keystore contains the user certificate which is needed to authenticate the user at the generator service.
 By default, the constructor looks for the keystore in \~/.ecfeed/security.p12, except for Windows, where the default path is \~/ecfeed/security.p12.
-- *keyStorePassword* - The password for the keystore.
-The default value is 'changeit' and this is the password used to encrypt the keystore downloaded from the 'ecfeed.com' page.
+- *keyStorePassword* - The password to the keystore.
+The default value is 'changeit'.
 - *generatorAddress* - The URL of the ecfeed generator service.
 By default it is 'gen.ecfeed.com'.

 Creating a TestProvider object can look like this: